 - Seek to develop an awareness of, and respect for, cultural places and practices.

-CRANAplus strongly recommends that nurses and midwives adequately prepare themselves for culturally safe practice.
-Such preparation can include the CATSINaM training package Murra Mullangari.
-Enrolments open on Monday 14th March.
+CRANAplus strongly recommends that nurses and midwives adequately prepare themselves for Culturally Safe practice.
+Such preparation can include the CATSINaM training package Murra Mullangari or CRANAplus’

 The environment

-Remote Australia is environmentally diverse and comes with beautiful locations to see and experience along with some challenges and risks you should be aware of and prepared for:
+Remote Australia is environmentally diverse.
+It comes with beautiful locations to see and experience, along with challenges and risks to be prepared for.
+Consider the following:

-- What is the yearly weather cycle like in community and what resources are there to manage the climate such as air conditioning, particularly in accommodation (wet/dry seasons, fires, isolation and intermittent road access, heat and cold and more)?
+- What is the yearly weather cycle and what resources are there to manage the climate such as air conditioning, particularly in accommodation?
+Consider wet/dry seasons, fires, isolation and intermittent road access, heat and cold, and more.

 - Be aware of climate safety practices applicable in your community.
-Carry water supplies when travelling, protective clothing and footwear and fire protection strategies
+Carry water when travelling, protective clothing and footwear, and have fire protection strategies in place.

-- The range and scope of food available in remote communities is not like major urban centres.
-If you have specific dietary requirements or preferences, you may need to confirm these can be met in the community.
+- The range and scope of food available in remote communities is limited compared to urban centres.
+If you have dietary requirements or preferences, you may need to confirm these can be met.
 Be aware you will pay more than you are accustomed to and there is often a limited range of goods.

 - Is there community access by road/air?
 If you arrive by air, is there access to transport for you while you are in the community?
 If you are arriving by car what is the state of the roads and is your car suitable?
 You may be required to undertake 4WD and two‐way radio training courses prior to commencing employment or once employed.